Feeding therapy at the Marcus Autism Center

 Meeting the challenge of pediatric feeding disorders.

 A pediatric feeding disorder is a disruption in eating or drinking that may cause medical problems, compromise growth and development, and potentially impact the child physically, emotionally, intellectually, or socially.
-It is conservatively estimated that severe pediatric feeding disorders affect more than one million children under the age of five in the United States.1
+Applying the US Census Bureau’s 2017 population estimates, approximately 51,000 children in Arizona and over 2.3 Million children under the age of 5 nationally experience severe pediatric feeding disorders annually.1

 Feeding is a complex process involving 26 muscles, six nerves, and the coordinated interaction among several of the body’s organs and systems.2 In children, this occurs in the context of the parent–child dyad.
 A disruption in any of these systems places a child at risk for a feeding disorder.